Introduction of Fiscal Incentives for Research

 In 2016, Germany once more just missed the Lisbon goal: The R&D share in GDP was only 2.93 percent.
 Therefore, further efforts are needed to pursue the target of "3.5 percent by 2025", which is backed in politics and industry.
 Here, further and adequate public administration incentives for research investments in additional projects or projects involving higher risks could be helpful.
 Most OECD countries apply this instrument.

-Fiscal incentives for research are to be introduced under the government coalition agreement between CDU, CSU and SPD, however, primarily for small and medium-sized enterprises.
-A bill is planned for this autumn.
+Fiscal incentives for research are to be introduced under the government coalition agree-ment between CDU, CSU and SPD, however, primarily for small and medium-sized enterprises.
+The departments of the federal administration are currently negotiating the cornerstones for a fiscal incentive instrument.
+A bill is planned for spring 2019.

-But a much wider approach would be necessary, because all companies of German industry - mainly internationally active undertakings - need adequate fiscal R&D incentives to succeed in the competition for research locations.
-When corporate headquarters make investment decisions on research projects, the availability of fiscal incentives is becoming an ever more important criterion.
+But a much wider approach would be neces-sary, because all companies of German industry - mainly internationally active undertakings - see adequate fiscal R&D incentives as an important decision criterion for research locations.
+Therefore, when corporate headquarters make investment decisions on research projects, the availability of fiscal incentives is becoming an ever more important point.

 Fiscal incentives for research for all companies would noticeably increase the R&D spending while contributing welfare gains to the overall economy.
 This is emphasised by several studies and expert bodies.
 Furthermore, the German national economy could benefit from some 750 million euros annually through extra tax revenues and from the use of technical progress.
 Thus, there would be soon a "return on investment" for the federal budget.